RamiKrispin/awesome-ds-setting/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-After finishing the installation, you may need to run the following commends (follow the instractions at the end of the installation):
+After finishing the installation, you may need to run the following commands (follow the instructions at the end of the installation):

 ``` shell
 (echo; echo ‘eval “$(/opt/homebrew/bin/brew shellenv)“’) >> /Users/USER_NAME/.zprofile